imphatic/fair_credit/application-plan.md

 | balance          | YTD balance of the line of credit, without interest. |
 | date_time        | Date of the transaction. |

-Special note about payments.
-When a payment is made the balance of interest is paid first and it gets its own record in the database.
-The record that follows would be the remaining amount that was paid on the principal.

 ```
 CREATE TABLE transactions (